 The Pulled BBQ Chicken

 As you’ll see in the recipe card at the bottom of the post, I used my slow cooker bbq chicken recipe.
-My Instant Pot bbq chicken and smoked chicken thighs are also great options.Both recipes work with boneless skinless chicken thighs or chicken breast and are perfect for preparing in bulk to use in recipes like this mac and cheese, bbq chicken sliders, or loaded bbq chicken nachos.
+My Instant Pot bbq chicken, Dutch oven shredded chicken, and smoked chicken thighs are also great options.Both recipes work with boneless skinless chicken thighs or chicken breast and are perfect for preparing in bulk to use in recipes like this mac and cheese, bbq chicken sliders, or loaded bbq chicken nachos.

 If you don’t want to take the time to prep your own chicken, you could use some shredded rotisserie chicken mixed with your favorite bbq sauce.
 You’ll need a pound of cooked chicken for this recipe, so I’ll leave it up to you to decide how much sauce you want for that amount of chicken.